How to fit large complexity classes into TFNP: Introduction

 As a way of constructing interesting $\TFNP$ classes, an advantage of this approach, compared to defining a class by specifying a complete problem, is that $T$ does not have to be associated with a $\TFNP$ problem but can be any theory we like, and as complicated as we like.
 It could be all of ZFC, or express that ``every $\P^\NP$ machine has a computation on every input'' or that ``a well-behaved parity function for circuits exists'', and we will get a corresponding class, capturing something about the theory.
 The disadvantage is that the class may have no natural complete problem, and in the worst case we may have to work with formal proofs to show membership; and we may get no insight into how solving problems in the class is computationally related to $\P^\NP$, or parity, or whatever object the theory describes.

 The goal of this paper is to present ways of defining $\TFNP$ problems and classes that keep the advantage above, that we can construct classes inside $\TFNP$ which capture some of the properties of much more complicated objects or ideas, but that avoid the disadvantages; we will use constructions that have clear computational meanings, and our classes will have natural complete problems.
 Sometimes our constructions will parallel work done in bounded arithmetic, but we avoid arguments via logic when we can.
+We develop two related constructions.